Yestonians

 The term thus relates to and derides the heavy Russian accent of these people and their practical inability to speak Estonian.
 To alleviate this, they inevitably read their speeches from paper, and words for Estonians were mispronounced from eestlased to jeestlased [yeestlɑsed], serving as the origin of the epithet.
 This and the Russian accent were so noticeable, that some high-ranking politicians, such as Karl Vaino, avoided giving speeches in Estonian.

-While some of them tried to estonize, such as Ivan Kebin, who renamed himself to Johannes Käbin and notably improved his command of Estonian, most others remained Russian by culture and language.
+While some of them tried to Estonianize, such as Ivan Kebin, who renamed himself to Johannes Käbin and notably improved his command of Estonian, most others remained Russian by culture and language.

 Accent

-Specifically, their application of Russian pronunciation rules and subsequent mispronunciation of the beginning vowel lettered 'E' in Estonian words into "ye" (as in "yes") in place of the plain 'E' (as in "end") — turning Eesti, eestlane (singular) and eestlased (plural) into Jeesti, jeestlane, and jeestlased (Estonian spelling).
-This also happened with other words beginning with the vowel 'E'.
+Their application of Russian pronunciation rules and subsequent mispronunciation of the beginning vowel lettered 'E' in Estonian words into "ye" (as in "yes") in place of the plain 'E' (as in "end") — turning Eesti, eestlane (singular) and eestlased (plural) into Jeesti, jeestlane, and jeestlased (Estonian spelling).
+This also happened with other words beginning with the vowel 'E', because it looks the same as the Cyrillic letter Е, which, however, in Russian is pronounced as "ye", while the letter Э is instead pronounced as plain "e", as in Russian, the correct word for Estonians is "эстонцы".

 Party makeup

 As Mart Laar wrote, the membership of the Communist Party of Estonia (CPE) in the year 1946 was 52% Russians, 27% local Estonians, and 21% "Yestonians".
-Moscow was distrustful of local communists (also known as "June Communists"); and by 1952, the upper ranks of CPE had eventually become occupied by Russians and Yestonians.
+Moscow was distrustful of local communists (most of whom were so-called "June Communists", i.e., who became Communists after the June Coup instigated by the Soviet occupation of Estonia in 1940); and by 1952, the upper ranks of CPE had eventually become occupied by Russians and Yestonians.
+The reason was the suspicion that the local Communists, being born in independent Estonia, could have some nationalism in them.
 During the Khrushchev Thaw, the number of ethnic Estonians in the CPE gradually increased, especially in lower ranks, but still in 1966, the CPE Central Committee had only about 27% of local Estonians.

 Another demographic distinction between native and "Russian" Estonians was age.
 In hopes of gaining more autonomy within the Soviet Union, many young Estonians joined CPE around the year 1956, while Yestonians were mostly of older generations.